Written by Craig Fearn

 What If Nothing's Happening After 6 Months?

 No improvement after 6 months of consistent effort suggests problems.
 Technical issues might be blocking crawling.
 Content might not match what searchers want.
-You might be targeting keywords you can't realistically compete for yet.
+You might be targeting keywords you cannot realistically compete for yet.
+From our work with Cornwall businesses, we find that recalibrating keyword targets — moving from highly competitive national terms to achievable local search terms — often unlocks results within weeks.

-This is when professional help can identify what's wrong.
-At Outcome Digital Marketing, we audit sites to find what's blocking progress and provide clear recommendations for fixing it.
+This is when professional help can identify what is wrong.
+At Outcome Digital Marketing, we audit sites to find what is blocking progress and provide clear recommendations for fixing it.

 Craig Fearn